Pre-delivery Inspection (PDI) Checklist for New Cars

 The PDI of a car involves carefully inspecting the exterior, interior, mechanical parts, electrical systems, and fluid levels.
 The inspection also includes checking accessories, if fitted, and carrying out a short test drive to confirm that the car drives correctly.
 If needed, minor adjustments such as topping up fluids, setting headlight alignment, or balancing the wheels are made during this process.

-Although it is the dealer’s responsibility to conduct a thorough PDI inspection, it is recommended that customers personally check the car using a PDI checklist before accepting delivery.
-A proper car PDI service ensures that your new vehicle is delivered in perfect condition, ready for safe and enjoyable driving.
+Although it is the dealer’s responsibility to conduct, it is recommended that customers personally check the car using a PDI checklist before accepting delivery.
+This ensures that your new vehicle is delivered in perfect condition, ready for safe and enjoyable driving.

-Performing a Pre-Delivery Inspection (PDI) of your new car may seem challenging, but following a structured car PDI checklist becomes simple.
+Performing a Pre-Delivery Inspection (PDI) of your new car may seem challenging, but following a structured checklist becomes simple.
 Careful checking ensures you receive a vehicle in perfect condition.

 • Lighting and Position: Park the car in an open area with good daylight.
 This will help you inspect everything.